 If you’re operating or planning to start a business in China, understanding and complying with the country’s tax regulations is essential for smooth operations and success.
 There are two main categories of taxes to consider: those related to company income and profit distribution, and those related to sales and turnover.
 Within these categories, you’ll encounter taxes such as corporate income tax, withholding tax, VAT, consumption tax, stamp tax, and real estate tax.
 Don’t worry if it seems overwhelming at first – we’re here to guide you through the essentials of China’s tax system.
 In this comprehensive guide, we will provide everything you need to know with clear explanations.

-Taxation in China is administered by the State Administration of Taxation.
-This government body establishes the tax laws in China and sets the tax rates for all company types.
-The handling and collection of taxes, however, is dealt with at a local level by the local regional tax bureaus.
+Taxation in China is administered by the State Taxation Administration which is responsible for formulating and implementing tax policies, laws, and regulations at the national level.
+The STA is also responsible for setting tax rates for various types of taxes, such as value-added tax (VAT), corporate income tax, and personal income tax.
+The handling and collection of taxes, however, is dealt with at a local level by regional tax bureaus.

-In general, most taxation schemes apply nationally but there are often cases where regional differences can arise.
-These can occur for several reasons, for example:
+In general, most taxation schemes apply nationally, but there are cases where regional differences apply such as in free trade zones (FTZ).
+The following can occur for several reasons, for example:

-- Tax incentives in China that apply only to specific regions or industries (for example lower CIT rates)
+- Tax incentives in China that apply to specific regions or specific industries (for example lower CIT rates)

-- Policies and changes that are first tested/trialed regionally before expansion nationwide (for example recent VAT reform)
+- Policies and changes that are first tested/trialed regionally before expansion nationwide.